UAE – A Promising Commercial and Trading Hub

 The United Arab Emirates is a small country located on the Persian Gulf with a population of 9.4 million (approx.).

-It has the world’s seventeenth largest natural gas reserves and seventh largest oil reserves in the world, and this was its initial claim to fame.
-However, this land of contrasting landscapes has become an important regional and international business player in the recent times, thanks to its strategic location, oil wealth, visionary leadership, tax laws, stable government, and business-friendly government policies
+It has the world’s seventeenth-largest natural gas reserves and seventh-largest oil reserves in the world, and this was its initial claim to fame.
+However, this land of contrasting landscapes has become an important regional and international business player in recent times, thanks to its strategic location, oil wealth, visionary leadership, tax laws, stable government, and business-friendly government policies

 5 Factors That Make UAE an Ideal Trading Hub

 Over the last decade, the United Arab Emirates has experienced significant expansion and economic diversification, owing to its business-friendly environment.
-UAE is undoubtedly the world’s most successful, vibrant and rapidly growing economies in the present times; and a regional strategic trading hub for diverse businesses, not restricted to oil and natural gas.
+UAE is undoubtedly the world’s most successful, vibrant, and rapidly growing economy in the present times; and a regional strategic trading hub for diverse businesses, not restricted to oil and natural gas.

 Let's look at a few factors that contributed to making UAE a popular commercial center: